tytydraco/yessleep/out/I_woke_up_in_a_corpse_it_wasnt_mine.md

 *Are you one, or are you of many?*

 “I am both, one whole divided and bestowed amongst the millions upon billions of corpses left in the wake of life.
-You must be able to see but a shred of truth in giving myself something to experience other than endless darkness, no?”
+You must be able to see but a shred of justice in giving myself something to experience other than endless darkness, no?”

 Again, I held my imaginary tongue.
 I had no reason to trust this being’s words, but the cold truth implied did not fail to make me shudder.
 I felt like a child, learning from a teacher or parent about the world for the first time, and I inadvertently began to believe it.